Nick-Heislen/Nick-Heislen/README.md

 # About Me
-  My name is **Nick Heislen**, I am a junior _CS/Software Developement major_ here at Missouri State.
+  My name is **Nick Heislen**, I am a junior _CS/Software Development major_ here at Missouri State.
 I transferred here last winter from Benedictine College in Atchison, Kansas.
 At Benedictine College I played football and studied *Criminology* for the first year.
 I took my first programming class at Benedictine and loved it so I decided to pursue a degree in Computer Science.
 As an athlete that used to think that I would never work in an office, I am always so impressed with my classmate's abilities and knowledge with technology in which I lack to a certain degree.😁 However, I am super excited to learn more and try to advance my own skills by learning from courses and my classmates.
 I also love to push myself